 Imagine you're out shopping and see a shirt you like, originally priced at $50, but it's on sale for 20% off.
-Before deciding whether to buy it, you'd probably want to know exactly how much money you'll save.
+Worth adding: before deciding whether to buy it, you'd probably want to know exactly how much money you'll save.
 Or consider a scenario where you're planning a budget and need to allocate 20% of your $50 weekly allowance for entertainment.
 Knowing how to quickly determine that amount can make managing your finances much easier.

 Main Subheading